Hellmonk/bloatcrawl2/strategies.md

     * For physical fighters (ranged or melee), train fighting and add strength points to reduce cost.
     * For magic users: train spellcasting and add intelligence points to reduce spell costs.
     * Using wands and evocables can be a life saver since they don't use your health to cause damage.
+* Since Djinni can't read scrolls, wear or wield-id'ing is usually a bad idea.
+You can sacrifice a permanent essence point, or wait until the curse expires on it's own, but it's usually best to wait for the item to id itself through the "insight" mutation, which gets better as a Djinni levels up.
+* Immolation and inner flame are your friends.
+Use liberally.
+    * You are permitted to hex through enemies, unlike in vanilla crawl, so you can cast a few strategically placed inner fires, then watch the fireworks.

 ## Troubleshooting